yoctoproject/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 The build process creates an entire Linux distribution from source and places it in your :term:`Build Directory` under ``tmp/deploy/images``.
-For detailed information on the build process using BitBake, see the ":ref:`images-dev-environment`" section in the Yocto Project Overview and Concepts Manual.
+For detailed information on the build process using BitBake, see the ":ref:`overview-manual/overview-manual-concepts:images`" section in the Yocto Project Overview and Concepts Manual.

 The following figure and list overviews the build process: